LoWbr/powerplant-coding-challenge/USING_APP_README.md

 ### First way : throught script

 Always on the root, a script called *launch_dummy_payload.py* init a request attempt to the server.
-To use it, just set the path to your file on the variable file_path, then launch it on CLI.
+To use it, just set the path to your payload.json in the variable *file_path* in the script, then launch it on CLI.

 ### Second way : curl command